Robert J. Lombardo

-Robert Joseph Lombardo C.F.R. (born September 4, 1957) is an American prelate of the Roman Catholic Church who has been serving as auxiliary bishop for the Archdiocese of Chicago since 2020.
+Robert Joseph Lombardo C.F.R. (born September 4, 1957) is an American Catholic prelate who has served as auxiliary bishop for the Archdiocese of Chicago since 2020.

 Biography

 Early life

 Robert Lombardo was born on September 4, 1957, in Stamford, Connecticut.
 In 1961, he entered St. Maurice Parish primary school in Stamford, then in 1971 Stamford Catholic High School.
-In 1975, Lombardo entered the University of Notre Dame in Notre Dame, Indiana, graduating with an BBA in accounting in 1979.
+In 1975, Lombardo enrolled at the University of Notre Dame in Notre Dame, Indiana, graduating with a Bachelor of Business Administration in accounting in 1979.
 From 1979 to 1980, he worked in public accountancy at Price Waterhouse.

-By 1980, Lombardo had decided to enter the priesthood, joining the Order of Friars Minor Capuchin that year.
-He traveled to Bolivia and Honduras in 1984 to work in parishes and with street kids.
+By 1980, Lombardo had decided to join the Order of Friars Minor Capuchin.
+That same year, he started studying at the Greymoor Friary in Garrison, New York.
+Lombardo made his first vows to his religious order in 1981.
+The Capuchins sent him in 1984 to Bolivia and Honduras to work in parishes and with street kids.
 He returned to New York City in 1985 to assist with youth programs at Our Lady of Sorrows Parish in Manhattan.

 Lombardo took his perpetual vows to the Capuchin Friars in 1986.
 He joined the Franciscan Friars Preaching Team in 1987, remaining with them for 14 years.
-That same year he was appointed director of the Padre Pio Shelter for the Homeless in the Bronx borough of New York City and received a Master of Divinity degree from the Maryknoll School of Theology.
-In 1987, Lombardo co-founded the Community of Franciscan Friars of the Renewal (CFR.)
+That same year, he was appointed director of the Padre Pio Shelter for the Homeless in the Bronx borough of New York City and received a Master of Divinity degree from the Maryknoll School of Theology in Ossining, New York.
+In 1987, Lombardo co-founded the Community of Franciscan Friars of the Renewal (CFR), a new religious order, in New York.

 Priesthood

 Lombardo was ordained a priest for the Franciscan Friars of the Renewal on May 12, 1990, by Cardinal John O'Connor at St. Patrick's Cathedral in New York.
 After his ordination, Lombardo held the following positions in New York City: